Invariant Differential Forms on Complexes of Graphs and Feynman Integrals

-where the sum is over all spanning trees $T\subset G.$ Since a non-empty connected graph has a spanning tree, it follows that $\Psi_G \neq 0$. \end{thm}
+where the sum is over all spanning trees $T\subset G.$ Since a non-empty connected graph has a~spanning tree, it follows that $\Psi_G \neq 0$. \end{thm}

-If $G$ is not connected but has connected components $G_1,\ldots, G_n$, then $\Lambda_G$ is the direct sum of the $\Lambda_{G_i}$ and one has $\Psi_G = \prod_{i=1}^n \Psi_{G_i}$.
+If $G$ is not connected but has connected components $G_1,\dots, G_n$, then $\Lambda_G$ is the direct sum of the $\Lambda_{G_i}$ and one has $\Psi_G = \prod_{i=1}^n \Psi_{G_i}$.

-\begin{example} If one chooses a basis of $H_1(G;\Z)$ consisting of cycles $c_1,\ldots, c_h$ and if the edges of $G$ are labelled $1,\ldots, N$, then $\mathcal{H}_G$ is represented by the \emph{edge-cycle incidence matrix} of $G$: the entry $(\mathcal{H}_G)_{e,c}$ corresponding to an edge $e$ and cycle $c$ is the number of times (counted with orientations) that $e$ appears in $c$.
+\begin{Example} If one chooses a basis of $H_1(G;\Z)$ consisting of cycles $c_1,\dots, c_h$ and if the edges of $G$ are labelled $1,\dots, N$, then $\mathcal{H}_G$ is represented by the \emph{edge-cycle incidence matrix} of $G$: the entry $(\mathcal{H}_G)_{e,c}$ corresponding to an edge $e$ and cycle $c$ is the number of times (counted with orientations) that $e$ appears in $c$.

-Let $G$ be the wheel with 3 spokes, with inner edges oriented outwards from the center and outer edges oriented clockwise.
-A basis for homology is given by the cycles consisting of edges $\{1,5,6\}$, $\{2,4,6\}$, $\{3,5,4\}$.
+Let $G$ be the wheel with 3 spokes, with inner edges oriented outwards from the center and outer edges oriented counter-clockwise.
+A basis for homology is given by the cycles consisting of edges $\{1,5,6\}$, $\{2,4,6\}$, $\{3,5,4\}$:

 With respect to these bases,